Compensation Risk Assessment

 Through the risk assessment process, committees can identify any problematic issues in executive compensation plans that could possibly encourage excessive risk taking, have a negative material effect on the company, or that are not in complete compliance with current regulations.

 While the need for risk assessment is acknowledged by companies, many committees struggle with the design, implementation, and management of risks posed by compensations programs.

 While at first glance, discussions of risk assessment may appear straightforward and non-controversial, there are other issues involved that make things more complicated.
 For example, despite increased demand for risk disclosure from companies, there is no universal definition of what constitutes a risk.

-At Longnecker & Associates, we provide a holistic approach to the relationship between a company and its independent advisor.
-Our team is comprised of consultants who can assess all incentive programs and structures to ensure they do not promote undue risk taking.
+At Longnecker & Associates, we provide comprehensive compensation risk assessment, incentive pay analysis, and solutions to mitigate risk.
+Our consultants provide a unique bridge to the relationship between a company and its independent advisor.
+Our team of consultants can assess all incentive programs and structures to ensure they do not promote undue risk taking.